asbjornb/KknAsbMono/README.md

 # KknAsbMono
-Monorepo for some shared projects
+Monorepo for some shared projects.
+Each individual project reside in a subfolder.